DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

-The stability of the $\gamma$-geometries was investigated the same way as for the $\beta$-geometries.
-Equation \ref{eq:1_Formation_energy} was used to calculate the formation energy per Pt containing surface dimer, making close comparison with the $\beta$-geometries possible.
-The $\gamma_1$-geometry should be compared to the $\beta_{4\mathrm{x}}$-geometries and the $\gamma_2$ and $\gamma_3$-geometries should be compared to the $\beta_{5ud}$-geometry.
+The stability of the $\gamma$-geometries is investigated the same way as for the $\beta$-geometries.
+Equation~\eqref{eq:1_Formation_energy} is used to calculate the formation energy per Pt containing surface dimer, making close comparison with the $\beta$-geometries possible.\cite{fn:altformenerg} In the previous paragraph we found the inter dimer row interaction to be very small, compared to the intra dimer row interaction.
+This allows us to compare the $\gamma_1$-geometry to the $\beta_{4\mathrm{x}}$-geometries, and the $\gamma_2$ and $\gamma_3$-geometries to the $\beta_{5ud}$-geometry.
 The main difference between these geometries is the presence of a Ge-Ge dimer row in the $\beta$-geometries.
-Table \ref{table:geom_energ} shows the formation energies for the $\gamma$-geometries to be in the range expected from the comparable $\beta$-geometries.
+Table~\ref{table:geom_energ} shows the formation energies for the $\gamma$-geometries to be in the range expected from the comparable $\beta$-geometries.
 As was shown in the previous paragraph, the interaction between neighboring dimer rows is relatively small for $\beta_{5ud}$-, \gt- and \gd-geometries, and a larger part of the formation energy can be attributed to strain between sequential Pt-Ge dimers.
 For the $\beta_{4\mathrm{x}}$- and \ge-geometries the influence of the neighboring dimer rows is more important.
 Although the geometry of the Pt-Ge dimer in the \ge-and \bvu-geometry is nearly indistinguishable, and thus quite different from that of the one in the \bvd-geometry, the formation energy is about the average of that of the \bvu-and the \bvd-geometry.
-The geometries of the Pt-Ge dimers in the \bf- ,\gt- and \gd-geometries are almost identical and the angle between the antiphase Pt-Ge dimers in a dimer row is in each case about $12\mathrm{^o}$ with the Pt atoms on the geometrically lower side of the dimer.
+The geometries of the Pt-Ge dimers in the \bf- ,\gt- and \gd-geometries are almost identical and the angle between the antiphase Pt-Ge dimers in a dimer row is in each case about $12\mathrm{^{\circ}}$ with the Pt atoms on the geometrically lower side of the dimer.
 Furthermore, looking at the positions of sequential dimers in a dimer row, a shift orthogonal to the dimer row is observed.
-This shift increases the distance between the Pt atoms with $0.56-0.61$ \AA\ in the direction orthogonal to the dimer row.
-It is larger than any of such shifts produced with normal Ge-Ge dimers in the dimer row, indicating the crucial role of the Pt atoms in this matter.
+This shift increases the distance between the Pt atoms with $0.56$--$0.61$ \AA\ in the direction orthogonal to the dimer row.
+It is larger than any of such shifts produced with normal Ge-Ge dimers in the dimer row, indicating the crucial role of the Pt atoms.